ballerina-platform/module-ballerinax-googleapis.calendar/examples/project-management-with-calendar/project-management-with-calendar.md

 gcalendar:Client calendar = check new(config);
 ```

+Now, the `gcalendar:Client` instance can be used for the following steps.

-## Step 3: Create a Project Calendar
+## Step 3: Create a project calendar

 To keep his project events organized, Alex's application creates a dedicated calendar with a descriptive title.